melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

   harness.
 - **No blanket removal of the `factionAge` enhancement gate** — §3.3 narrows it instead, so no existing Ancient hull gains an enhancement it does not have today.
+- **No new hangar engine** — §3.14's Docking Bay is `DockingCollar`'s LCV dock with a list instead of one slot; the removal, the resurrection and the persistence are already written.
+- **No new departure mechanism** — §3.17 does not add a phase or a turn step.
+It DEFERS an existing removal from the top of `MovementGamePhase::advance` to the end of the Firing phase, where the other departure path already runs.